Virginia assistant receives Glenn "Mooch" Myernick Award

-Over the past five seasons, the Cavaliers have posted a 75-26-14 record, won the 2012 ACC Championship and reached the third round of the NCAA Tournament each season, including an quarterfinal appearance in 2011.
-During that time, she worked with goalkeeper Chantel Jones, who set the ACC career shutout record.
+Over the past six seasons, the Cavaliers have posted a 99-27-15 record, won the 2012 ACC Championship, the 2013 ACC regular season title and reached the 2013 NCAA College Cup.
+Upon her return to Charlottesville, she worked for four seasons with goalkeeper Chantel Jones, who set the ACC career shutout record.

 Dziczkaniec began her collegiate coaching career at Virginia where she served on Lauren Gregg's staff in 1994 and 1995 and April Heinrichs' staff in the spring of 1996.
 She was also an assistant coach at Florida State for three seasons (1996-98) and at Maryland for five seasons (1999-2003) on the staff of Hall of Famer Shannon Higgins-Cirovski.
 During her time in College Park, the Terrapins made four NCAA Tournament appearances and she worked with two All-ACC goalkeepers.

 A 1993 graduate of George Washington with a major of Exercise and Sport Science, Dziczkaniec was a four-year letterwinner on the Colonials' soccer team.
 A two-year starter in goal, she was the team's MVP in 1991 when she posted a career-high six shutouts and was a two-year team captain.
 Following college, she played several seasons in the USISL W-League, including leading the Maryland Pride to the 1996 National Championship, being named to the all-tournament team.

 She holds an "C" coaching license from the U.S. Soccer Federation and hasserved as a coach of the Region I ODP staff.